 Alternative performance measures are furnished to provide additional information.
 These non-GAAP performance measures are included in this MD&A because these statistics are key performance measures that management uses to monitor performance, to assess how the Company is performing, to plan and to assess the overall effectiveness and efficiency of mining operations.
-These performance measures including Initial Capital Costs, Total Cash Costs, and All-In Sustaining Costs, do not have a standard meaning within IFRS Accounting Standards ("IFRS") and, therefore, amounts presented may not be comparable to similar data presented by other mining companies.
-Each of these measures used are intended to provide additional information to the user and should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS.
+These performance measures including Initial Capital Costs, Total Cash Costs, and All-In Sustaining Costs, do not have a standard meaning within IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Policies") and, therefore, amounts presented may not be comparable to similar data presented by other mining companies.
+Each of these measures used are intended to provide additional information to the user and should not be considered in isolation or as a substitute for measures prepared in accordance with IFRS Accounting Policies.

-The non-IFRS financial measures used in this MD&A and common to the gold mining industry are defined below.
+The financial measures not prepared in accordance with IFRS Accounting Policies used in this MD&A and common to the gold mining industry are defined below.